skwh/pardee-datastore/readme.md

 The application takes in data from csv files.
 In order to make this data useful over an HTTP API, each column must be classified in order to determine how to make a query on the data.

+The application supports both monadic and dyadic datasets.
+Briefly, a monadic dataset is one where a measurement is taken against one unique identifier.
+For example, in a dataset of people's ages, each age is tied to a unique identifer, namely a person.
+In the dataset this would be their name.

+A dyadic dataset is one where each measurement is taken against two unique identifiers as a pair.
+In some datasets the order of the pair matters.

+In order to support both kinds of datasets, the administrator must classify the different columns for the application.

 Any given table (in a csv file) can have different types of columns:
 1. **Key**: a key column is a column containing values that an end user might want to search against.
 The value in this column can act as a "primary key" in the sense of databases.
+2. **Cokey**: a cokey column is a column containing the same values as a key column, but is used for dyadic datasets, where a pair of domain values form a unique entry in the data.
-2. **Range**: a range column is a column containing a value associated with a key measured over a specific range.
+3. **Range**: a range column is a column containing a value associated with a key measured over a specific range.
 For timeseries data, different columns corresponding to different points in time would be represented as range columns.
+4. **Anchor**: a column which contains the same value for every row in the dataset.
-3. **Special**: a special column is any column which does not fit the definitions of any other type of column, above.
+5. **Special**: a special column is any column which does not fit the definitions of any other type of column, above.

 The program then generates endpoints which allow for an end user or another application to determine the shape of the data and query against it.
 Querying is discussed in more detail below.

 ## Settings.yml

 The `settings.yml` file is a way for an administrator to provide details to the application about the data being input.
 This file is required for proper functioning of the application.
-The two top-level headings in the settings file are `columns` and `dataseries`.
+There are several different sections which can be used to configure the application and specify what data should be loaded.

+These sections live at the top (the "root") of the YAML file; there should not be any spacing between the name of the section and the beginning of the line.

-### Dataseries Format
+### Groups Format

-The `dataseries` section is a list of objects.
-Each object corresponds to a single series of data, also called a data set, represented by a single csv file.
+The `groups` section is a list of objects.
+Each object corresponds to a group of series of data, each of which is represented in the `dataseries` attribute.

+Each `group` should have at least a name and a list of the dataseries which it contains.

 Each dataseries object must have the following attributes:
 - `name`: The name of the data series.